top of page

 c.
 Jael.

-14. What two midwives were assigned by the Egyptian king to attend to Israelite women during childbirth?
+14. Which two midwives did the Egyptian king assign to care for Israelite women during childbirth?

 Their instructions were to kill all males that were born.